 25. Majestic Theatre

-The Majestic Theatre is one of San Antonio’s oldest theaters and also the largest.
-The theater is a National Historic Monument, first opening its doors in 1929, and a mainstay of the city to this day!
+The Majestic Theatre is one of San Antonio’s oldest and largest theaters.
+The theater is a National Historic Monument that opened its doors in 1929 and is a mainstay of the city today!

 The Majestic Theatre is home to Broadway in San Antonio.
 Besides Broadway plays, you can also catch a concert or comedy show.